Magnum Mania!

 The chopper has endured numerous hardships over the years.
 It sustained countless damage from small weapons fire, several perilous emergency landings, even skyjackings.
 And then of course there was the neverending "gas money" issues.
 The chopper was totalled on two occasions during crash landings in "Past Tense" (3.5) and "Under World" (5.5).
 In the case of the later, it actually crashed in the Pacific ocean and sank to the bottom!

-The show used several different Hughes 500-series choppers for filming, as well as a Hughes 369D early in the first season, each with a slightly different setup and look.
-The main differences were with regards to the tail and skids -- T-tailed (500D), Y-tailed (500C), high skids [pic], short skids, skids with floats [pic], and gray and tan interiors were all used in various configurations.
+The show used several different Hughes 500-series choppers for filming (and a 369D early in the first season), each with a slightly different setup and look.
+The main differences were with regards to the tail and skids - T-tailed (500D), Y-tailed (500C), high skids, short skids, skids with floats, and gray and tan interiors were all used in various configurations.
 The T-tailed/short skid setup (the 500D) was by far the most commonly seen in the show.

 T.C.'s Chopper